LDMX-Software/ldmx-software.github.io/docs/custom-production-image.md

 #### Requirements
 - `docker` installed on a computer (call this the local computer)
+- Time : it takes anywhere from 20min to an hour to build an image

 #### Steps
 2. Double check your developments are all good.
 Make sure you can compile, install, and run _ldmx-sw_ the way that you want to using a development container.